nickghughes/CS4500-queue/README.md

 Contains methods:
 - bool offer(Object* o)
-  - adds an object to the end of this queue
+  - adds an object to the END of this queue
   - returns true on success and false if object is null
 - Object *peek()
-  - returns the object in the front of this queue
+  - returns the object in the FRONT of this queue
   - returns null if queue is empty
 - Object *poll()
-  - removes the first object in the queue and returns it
+  - removes the object in the FRONT of this queue and returns it
   - returns null if queue is empty